sanchit05/falcon-fork/examples/README.md

 ```
 3. **Add Org2 to network**

 Once the `Org2` ICA started successfully, you would need to add this `Org2` to the network.
-For that, you need to upgrade the following `configorgchannel` Job in `initialpeerorg`.
-This time, uncomment the `org2` section in the `Values.organizatons` array in the values file [examples/fabric-ops/initialpeerorg/configure-org-channel.yaml](./fabric-ops/initialpeerorg/configure-org-channel.yaml).
+For that, you need to upgrade the following `configorgchannel` Job in `org1`.
+This time, uncomment the `org2` section in the `Values.organizatons` array in the values file [examples/fabric-ops/org1/configure-org-channel.yaml](./fabric-ops/org1/configure-org-channel.yaml).
 ```
-helm upgrade configorgchannel -n initialpeerorg helm-charts/fabric-ops/ -f examples/fabric-ops/initialpeerorg/configure-org-channel.yaml
+helm upgrade configorgchannel -n org1 helm-charts/fabric-ops/ -f examples/fabric-ops/org1/configure-org-channel.yaml
 ```
 4. **Deploy Peers on Org2**
 ```